hzFishy/UnrealNotes/content/Unreal Engine/Editor Only/Editor Customization/Custom Editor Mode.md

 Each mode has a `Toolkit` and commands.

 # Add custom Editor Mode
-- See `Sample Tools Editor Mode` plugin which is very small and contains a few example on how to implement a new editor mode in UE5+.
+- See `Sample Tools Editor Mode` plugin which is very small and contains an example on how to implement a new editor mode in UE5+.

 But basically you make a subclass of `UEdMode` and `FModeToolkit` in a editor module.
 As well as a `TCommand` class that you will register in your module.